 The purchase of a fixed asset can be an income tax deduction that allows taxpayers to recover the cost of property or assets they've “placed in service" in the course of their trade or business.
 They generally can't deduct the entire cost of an asset in the year of purchase if it's a capital expenditure, but they can break the cost down over a number of years instead in a process known as depreciation.

-Depreciation is an income tax deduction that allows a taxpayer to recover the cost of property or assets he’s purchased and “placed in service," meaning it is used in his trade or business.
-A fixed asset is an asset that a business or firm will use to earn income.
-In this situation, the owner of the business does not anticipate selling the asset within a year of acquiring it, but rather the asset will still be "in service" after that period of time and will help produce long-term income.
+A fixed asset is one that a business or firm will use to earn income.
+The owner of the business doesn't anticipate selling the asset within a year of acquiring it.
+It will continue to be "in service" after that period of time and it will help produce long-term income.

 - Computers and software

 Qualified real property became depreciable in tax years 2017 and later.
 This is property that has been improved according to Section 168 (e)(6) of the Internal Revenue Code.
 Qualified improvements include but aren't limited to heat and air conditioning and security systems.
 Check with a tax professional to find out if your property qualifies.